 Air Charter Advisors offers on-demand private jet charter service to/from Manila, and with access to thousands of certified charter aircraft around the world, we’re confident that we can arrange the right aircraft for your trip, whether you’re flying internationally or domestically.

-Our jet charter company is Wyvern-certified, and all of the private aircraft we use for flights to the Philippines are operated by FAR Part 135 (or foreign equivalent) air carriers.
+Our jet charter company is Wyvern-registered, and all of the private aircraft we use for flights to the Philippines are operated by FAR Part 135 (or foreign equivalent) air carriers.
 Our growing list of distinguished clients includes royal family members, heads of state and C-level executives from major corporations; we’ve also booked charter flights for celebrities, personal assistants and leisure travelers from all corners of the world.

 Enjoy the convenience and peace of mind you get from working with a charter broker you can trust, and our Manila Air Charter Advisors will be your global aviation solution for private air travel and aircraft sales/management.

 Call or request a quote for your charter flight to Manila, Philippines.
 We’re here to assist you with all of your private aviation needs, from booking your private jet and creating its flight itinerary to arranging gourmet in-flight catering, luxury ground transportation or satisfying any other requests you may have – consider Manila Jet Charter your one-stop shop for all things private aviation in the Philippines.

 Cost to Charter a Private Jet in Manila, Philippines

 The cost to charter a private flight to/from Manila, Philippines starts at around $2,000 an hour* for a turboprop, $5,000 an hour* for a light jet, $7,000 an hour* for a midsize jet, and $10,000 an hour* or more for a long range jet or group charter flights on a VIP airliner.
 Learn more private jet charter rates and factors that go into charter flight pricing..